 common name of plants of the genus Daucus, cultivated from ancient times for their large, tapering, edible root, c.
 1500, karette, from Middle French carrotte, from Latin carota, from Greek karoton "carrot," probably from PIE *kre-, from root *ker- (1) "horn; head," and so called for its horn-like shape.
 A Middle English name for the wild carrot was dauke (late 14c.), from Latin.

 The plant originally was white-rooted and was a medicinal plant to the ancients, who used it as an aphrodisiac and to prevent poisoning.
 Not entirely distinguished from parsnips in ancient times.
-Reintroduced in Europe by Arabs c.
+A purple-rooted variety existed perhaps as early as 7c. in Afghanistan and was introduced in Europe by Arabs c.
 1100.
-The orange carrot, which existed perhaps as early as 6c., probably began as a mutation of the Asian purple carrot and was cultivated into the modern edible plant 16c.-17c. in the Netherlands.
-Thus the word is used as a color name but not before 1670s in English, originally of yellowish-red hair.
+It was cultivated into the modern orange root 16c.-17c. in the Netherlands.
+Thus the word's use as a color name is not recorded before 1670s in English, originally of yellowish-red hair.

 Web design and development by MaoningTech.